jg-digital-media/jgdm_jobs_pathway/readme.md

 	  + `COMPLETED: 27-10-2025` - Then set "Location → Post Type is equal to Job Application."

   + `TODO: ` - STAGE 5 — Create a Front-End Dashboard Template

 	  + `TODO: ` - page-dashboard.php
-      + `TODO: ` - Add Markup from Prototype
-	  + `TODO: ` - In WordPress → Pages → Add New → call it Dashboard, and assign the "Job Dashboard" template.
+	  + `COMPLETED: 27-10-2025` - In WordPress → Pages → Add New → call it Dashboard, and assign the "Job Dashboard" template.

   + `TODO: ` - STAGE 6 - Add a Front-end "Add Job" Form
 	  + `TODO: ` - use the ACF Frontend Form Feature